zype/zype.github.io/platform_docs/creating_an_app.md

 Now that you have a packaged Roku Channel, you will need to submit your Roku Channel to the Roku Channel Store.
 You can choose to either publish a private channel or a public channel.
 A private channel will be published right away, but is not searchable via the Roku Channel Store.
 You will be given a Channel URL that you can share to others to add your private channel.
 To publish a public channel, you will added to the Roku
 Publishing Queue for Roku QA.
-This queue takes approximately 3-4 to get to the front of.
-You should expect it to take 4-6 weeks to get your public Roku Channel available on the Roku Channel Store.
+Based on high demand, it can take anywhere from 2 to 3 months to get approved by Roku into the Roku Channel Store.

 Click [here](https://owner.roku.com/Developer/Apps) to submit your Roku Channel!
 You will have to be logged into your Roku Developer Account.